samlupton/Ohm-CapMeter/README.md

 your measurements.

 ## Schematics and Drawings
-The voltage dividers are programmed to have only one load resistors connected to Vcc at any given time.
-All other resistors are set to float bases on digital to analog values read at pin 15.
+To ensure accurate measurements, the voltage dividers have been programmed to allow only one load resistor to be connected to Vcc at any given time.
+All other resistors are set to float based on digital-to-analog values read at pin 15.

 <img src="image3.png" alt="My Image" width="400" height="300">

-The analog to digital values are read from pin 15.
-A timer starts when then voltage divider value is read at zero volts.
-After this, the capacitro is charged until it reaches 2/3 of Vcc.
-The timer captures how long this takes and sets the time as the RC time constant, τ, and the program does simple mathematics to solve for the capacitor value.
+To accurately measure the capacitance values, the analog-to-digital values are read from pin 15.
+Once the voltage divider value is read at zero volts, a timer is initiated.
+The capacitor is then charged until it reaches 2/3 of Vcc, while the timer captures the time taken.
+This time is then set as the RC time constant, τ, and simple mathematical calculations are performed to solve for the capacitor value.

 <img src="image4.png" alt="My Image" width="400" height="300">